 Traveling FromSan Diego, California, USA

-Lolita Taub is interim Head of Sales at Catalyte and the Co-Founder and General Partner at The Community Fund where she invests in community-driven companies.
-She is a first-generation Latinx operator and investor pushing for diversity in tech.
-With 15 years working within the Silicon Valley ecosystem, she has accomplished +$50 million in sales and made +40 investments as an angel investor, Scout at Lightspeed Venture Partners, and VC at Backstage Capital and The Community Fund.
-Lolita is also a Co-Founder of the Startup-Investor Matching Tool, a scout at Lightspeed Venture Partners, and an LP at Operators Collective.
-Forbes and Inc Magazine have featured her as a woman promoting investment among underestimated founders and funders.
+Lolita Taub is a GP at Ganas Ventures, where she invests in pre-seed and seed community-driven companies in the US and Latin America.
+With 15+ years working within the Silicon Valley ecosystem, she has accomplished more than $70 million in sales and made more than 90 investments as an angel investor, Scout at Lightspeed Venture Partners, and VC at Backstage Capital and The Community Fund.
+Lolita is also a co-founder of the proprietary matching tool Startup-Investor Matching Tool that serves her growing community of 76K+ underestimated founders, funders, and ecosystem friends.
+Forbes, Nasdaq, and Inc Magazine have featured her as a woman promoting investment among underestimated founders and funders.
 Lolita has also been featured in “Better Ventures: Improving Diversity, Innovation & Profitably in VC & startups”.

-Taub’s roots are in South Central Los Angeles to Mexican parents who immigrated to the United States with no money and no family to go to for support.
-Her father found jobs as a migrant farmworker, in a door manufacturing factory, and as a truck driver.
+Taub’s roots are in South Central Los Angeles, thanks to Mexican parents who immigrated to the United States with no money and no family to turn to for support.
+Her father worked on farms as a migrant farmworker, made doors in a factory, and drove a truck for moving companies.
 Her mother babysat and cleaned houses.
 “We grew up poor,” Taub says.
 “People used to tell me that I’d be a high school dropout and go on welfare.”
 At age 34, she had a bachelor’s degree, an MBA, and 13 years of experience working in the tech industry—including high-profile positions at venture funds built on investing in women, people of color, and the LBGTQ+ community.